Investing 101: Investing Basics For Beginners

 In all likelihood, you’ll earn more in your thirties than you did in your twenties, and even more than that in your forties.
 The key to saving is to do your absolute best to avoid what’s called “lifestyle creep”.
 If you haven't heard of this before, let us explain.

 Lifestyle creep means that as you make more money, what once seemed like luxuries become necessities.
-Whole roasted pigeon and oyster concassé may be sublime and all but just because you have the $626 in your checking account to cover the tasting menu at Guy Savoy doesn’t mean you should.
+Whole roasted pigeon and oyster concassé may be sublime and all but just because you have the £626 in your current account to cover the tasting menu at Guy Savoy doesn’t mean you should.
 Instead, you should do your very best to live the same way you’ve always lived.
-Then put away the extra money you’re making from your raises rather than increase your spending.
-Skip the pigeon, get yourself a croque monsieur, and invest the 600 bucks you saved!
+Then put away the extra money you’re making from your bonuses rather than increase your spending.
+Skip the pigeon, get yourself a croque monsieur, and invest the 600 quid you saved!

 Start investing — even a little at a time